 Specific Amaya Rules for European Blackjack

-The Amaya European Blackjack plays on a screen that looks just like a casino Blackjack table.
+The Amaya European Blackjack plays on a screen that looks just like a Online NZ Casino Blackjack table.
 There are a few special rules that will influence the way the player bets and plays.
 The game uses six decks in a shoe, and Dealer must stand on a soft 17; in other words, an Ace and a 6.

 The players can only double on European Blackjack hands with hard totals of 9 to 11, but they are allowed to double a hand after splitting a matching pair.
 The player doesn’t get to see one of the dealer’s cards, though, so there is no insurance option – Blackjack from the dealer will beat all the bets a player has made on lower totals.